MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 Now, let's try editing the `index.md` file to add some content of our own!

-1. Open the `index.md` file in your `mb-dev-xxx` folder
+1. Open the `index.md` file in your `mb-dev-xxx` folder.
-1. Replace the wording `Landing Page Title` with `MarkBind Developer Test Site`
+1. Replace the wording `Landing Page Title` with `MarkBind Developer Test Site`.
-1. Modify or add in some content utilizing one or more of the following syntax:
+1. Modify or add some content utilizing one or more of the following syntaxes:
     - [Text Styles]({{baseUrl}}/userGuide/formattingContents.html#text-styles)
     - [Code Block]({{baseUrl}}/userGuide/formattingContents.html#code)
     - [Emoji]({{baseUrl}}/userGuide/formattingContents.html#emoji)
     - etc.
-1. Modify or add in some content utilizing one or more of the following components:
+1. Modify or add some content utilizing one or more of the following components:
     - [Box]({{baseUrl}}/userGuide/components/presentation.html#boxes)
     - [Panel]({{baseUrl}}/userGuide/components/presentation.html#panels)
     - [Tooltip]({{baseUrl}}/userGuide/components/popups.html#tooltips)